What is DMARC?

 The IETF RFC Editor published RFC 7489, “Domain-based Message Authentication, Reporting, and Conformance (DMARC)” on the Independent Submission stream on March 18th, 2015.
-RFC 7489, which can be found here, is in the process of being adopted as the official input to the IETF DMARC Working Group.
+RFC 7489, which can be found here, is being developed for the Standards Track by the IETF DMARC Working Group.

 Why is DMARC Important?